rust-lang/spec/spec/dynamic/layout.md

 [§](r[dynamic.layout.properties.validity]) Each `Sized` type has a validity invariant, which constrains the values that can be read from storage.
 Only value bytes are taken into account in determining the validity of a value.

 [§](r[dynamic.layout.properties.underlying]) Each `Sized` type may have an underlying type, which is also `Sized`.
-Such a type has the same size, alignmentment, representation, and pointer metadata type as the underlying type.
+Such a type has the same size, alignment, representation, and pointer metadata type as the underlying type.
 Such a type may have an additional validity invariant, and also has the validity invariant of the underlying type.

 [!NOTE]: A repr(transparent) type has its transparent field as an underlying type